Variational optimization algorithms for uniform matrix product states: Conclusion and Outlook

 We have introduced a novel algorithm for calculating MPS ground state approximations of strongly correlated one dimensional quantum lattices models with nearest neighbor or long range interactions, in the thermodynamic limit.
 It combines ideas from conventional DMRG and tangent space methods by variationally optimizing a uniform MPS by successive solutions of effective eigenvalue problems.
 The algorithm can easily be implemented by extending an existing single-site (I)DMRG implementation with routines for i) calculating effective Hamiltonian contributions from infinite environments and ii) solving an effective ``zero site'' eigenvalue problem in addition to the usual single-site problem.
 The new algorithm is free of any ill-conditioned inverses and therefore does not suffer from small Schmidt values, contrary to other tangent space methods such as TDVP.
 Additionally, as it does not rely on imaginary time evolution, it is especially fit for studying systems with long range interactions.

 We described and benchmarked implementations for uniform MPS with both single-site and multi-site unit cells.
 We observed that the new algorithm clearly outperforms existing methods such as IDMRG and ITEBD, both in convergence speed and accuracy of the final state at convergence.
+This is especially also the case for systems with long range interactions or simulations of two dimensional models on infinite cylinders.
 The energy converges with unprecedented speed after $\O(10-50)$ iterations, even in critical systems (where this is orders of magnitude faster than conventional methods).
 The algorithm further proceeds to converge the state to the variational optimum by minimizing the energy gradient essentially to machine precision; it does so exponentially fast, even for critical systems, contrary to other methods.
 The new algorithm is thus the perfect choice for studying critical systems.
 Additionally, a state converged to the variational optimum is particularly useful in cases where the quantum state itself is required to be accurate to high precision, e.g. when used as a starting state for real time evolution or for a variational calculation of elementary excitations.\cite{haegeman2012variational,vanderstraeten2014s,vanderstraeten2015scattering}

 It is straightforward to include physical symmetries that come with good quantum numbers (such as e.g.\ conserved magnetization or particle number) after a proper definition of a symmetric uniform MPS unit cell, where absolute (diverging) values of these quantum numbers are replaced by densities.
 All steps of the algorithm then immediately also apply to MPS tensors with good quantum numbers.
 Symmetric ground states obtained this way are an excellent starting point for obtaining elementary excitations with well defined quantum numbers following Ref.~\onlinecite{haegeman2012variational}, which for instance enables to target elementary excitation that lie within a multi-particle continuum.\cite{QN_implementation}